Drinking water for Manatee County residents will not be affected by the issues at Piney Point

 ABC Action News asked Mary Lusk an Assistant Professor in the Soil and Water Sciences Department at the University of Florida.

-“That water is going through many layers of treatment and monitoring and it shouldn’t even be affected by any of this wastewater spill whatsoever, so the wastewater is not coming in contact with that water that’s part of the municipal supply,” Lusk said.
+“That water is going through many layers of treatment and monitoring and it shouldn’t even be affected by any of this wastewater spill whatsoever.
+The wastewater is not coming in contact with that water that’s part of the municipal supply,” Lusk said.

 She said if a major breach were to happen then people who rely on well water should be concerned.